French investigators to move ahead with Ghosn prosecution over palace party

 Renault did not immediately respond to a request for comment.

+Ghosn has denied any wrongdoing.
+He said the event was never presented as a corporate party, and he believed the venue was being offered free to him personally as a goodwill gesture by Versailles.

+He said he was later surprised to find out that it cost 50,000 euros and that the amount had been deducted from an allocation for the use of Versailles that Renault had been given in exchange for financing a renovation of the chateau.

-A spokeswoman for Versailles palace said it was clear at the time the party took place that the event was presented as corporate in nature, and that the ultimate client the venue was dealing with was Renault-Nissan.
+However, a spokeswoman for Versailles Palace said it was clear at the time the party took place that the event was presented as corporate in nature, and that the ultimate client the venue was dealing with was Renault-Nissan.

-Ghosn last month escaped to Lebanon from Japan where he was on bail awaiting trial on charges of financial misconduct.
-He says the Japanese charges were fabricated as part of a plot to oust him from the Renault-Nissan alliance.
+“There was nothing which would allow us to believe this dinner was anything other than a corporate event.”

+She said that Versailles had documents demonstrating the parties were presented as corporate events, and said that Versailles was ready to share them with investigators.
+She declined to disclose the documents to Reuters.

 Additional reporting by Simon Carraud, Elizabeth Pineau, Gwenaelle Barzic, Sarah White and Gilles Gillaume; Writing by Christian Lowe; Editing by Mark Potter